-Back in January, I discovered the Marigold Dress pattern by Blank Slate patterns.
+Back in January, I discovered the Marigold Dress pattern by Blank Slate Patterns.
 I was familiar with Blank Slate before, but it’s not one of my go-to pattern companies.
 I had seen the Marigold before, but it was Abbey’s short-sleeved chambray version that grabbed my attention.
+So, here’s my version of the Marigold Dress in chambray.

 (This post contains affiliate links, which means I make a small commission at no cost to you.
 Thanks!)